 The nutritional breakdown isn't generally a priority for me at Christmas, but these little loaves aren't just delicious.
 These are high in iron, protein and fibre, so they're an ideal 'non-meaty' main course any time of the year.

-- 1 tbsp chia seeds soaked in 3 tbsp water
+- 1 tablespoon chia seeds soaked in 3 tablespoon water

 - 1 onion finely chopped